bifrost-platform/bifrost-node/tests/README.md

-# Functional testing for BIFROST Network
+# Functional testing for Bifrost Network

-This folder contains a set of functional tests designed for BIFROST Network.
+This folder contains a set of functional tests designed for Bifrost Network.

 It is written in typescript, using Mocha/Chai as Test framework.